tmolteno/TART/software/containers/calibration_server/README.md

 ## Dockerfile for Telescope Calibration

-This docker file calibrates the telescope.
+This docker file executes a process that uses known satellite positions to calibrate the telescope.
 The method of calibration is described in [1].

-This instance requires a lot of processing power (approx 1.5 hours of CPU time) and calibrates the TART telescope using a catalog of known L1-band objects (see object_position_server).
+This instance requires a lot of processing power (approx 1 hour of CPU time on a single core high-end i7) and calibrates the TART telescope using a catalog of known L1-band objects (see object_position_server).
 These known objects are used as 'guide stars' to work out the gains and phases for each of the telescope antennas.

+The process spends the first hour capturing 3 sets of observations at 25 minute intervals.
+After this, it uses these observations and the positions of the known radio sources at the time of observation.
+The entire process will take approximately two hours to complete (with only the second hour being very CPU intensive).

 ## Docker Usage